AndrewSukhobok95/go-build-my-own-redis/README.md

 11. Added commands INCR, DECR, INCRBY, DECRBY, APPEND
 11. Added list structure: LPUSH, RPUSH, LPOP, RPOP, LLEN, LRANGE
 12. Added set structure: SADD, SREM, SMEMBERS, SISMEMBER

+## Prompts

+Prompts for guiding ChatGPT:

+> I am building Redis clone in Go as an excercise to learn the Go language (already did a tour of go).
+Here is the plan that I created with ChatGPT and the code that I implemented so far:
+...
+Review the plan, check if there is something that would be halpful to add.
+If not, let's continue with next task:
+...

+> I am building Redis clone in Go as an excercise to learn the Go language (already did a tour of go).
+Here is the plan that I created with ChatGPT and the code that I implemented so far:
+...
+Let's continue with next task according to the plan:
+...

+> I want you to shortly describe the purpose of the mechanics I will be implementing now and how it is used in Redis.
+Then I want you to explain the expected result and give me idea about which functions and structures I should implement, if it's not clear for the task itself.
+Don't give me ready code, just explain the idea of what I should achieve.

 ## Task Plan